A Recovery Coach or Peer Advocate can be a valuable asset to someone in recovery or working toward recovery from addiction.

 - Are NOT associated with any particular method or means of recovery

 We became the coordinating body for Recovery Coach training in New York State in 2011.
-Since that time, we’ve been conducting Recovery Coach training throughout the state.
-We actively engage in discussions regarding plans for future trainings, building a framework for supervision and certification of recovery coaches, and taking responsibility and authority for coordinating recovery coach trainings throughout the state.
+Since that time, we actively engage in discussions regarding plans for future trainings, building a framework for supervision and certification of recovery coaches and Peer Advocates, and taking responsibility and authority for coordinating recovery coach/peer advocate trainings throughout the state.

 According to The New York State Office of Alcoholism & Substance Abuse Services (NYS OASAS), Recovery Coaching is “a form of strengths-based support for persons in or seeking recovery from alcohol and other drugs and other addictions.
 Similar to life and business coaching, it’s a type of partnership where the person in or seeking recovery directs their own recovery while the recovery coach provides expertise in supporting positive change.
 Recovery Coaching focuses on achieving any goals important to the “recoveree.”
 Coaches offer suggestions to assist the individual/family member to begin to take the lead in addressing their recovery needs.
 Recovery Coaching focuses on honoring values and making principle-based decisions, creating a clear plan of action, and using current strengths to reach goals.
 The coach serves as an accountability partner to help the person sustain their recovery.
 The Coach helps the person access recovery, as well as the systems needed to support recovery such as benefit packages, healthcare, etc.”